What are the existing vehicle leak detection methods and what are their strengths and weaknesses?

 Does using this method void new car warranties?

 No. In fact, Tracerline leak detection is used by major U.S. and foreign car manufacturers in their quality control programs.
-Dye-Lite and Fluoro-Lite dyes are approved by Ford, General Motors, Chrysler, Nissan, Toyota, Volkswagen, Volvo, Opel, Jaguar, Hyundai, and other major vehicle manufacturers.
+Dye-Lite and Fluoro-Lite dyes are approved by Ford, General Motors, Chrysler, Nissan, Volkswagen, Volvo, Opel, Jaguar, Hyundai, and other major vehicle manufacturers.

 Can leak detection increase my service orders and profits?